 Every person has their own set of unique skills that differentiate them, from the rest of the group.
 While you focus on delivering what the position requires, it is also significant that your resume does a good job of effectively rendering what you can bring to their table.

 This is called your value proposition, which defines you and sets you apart from others.
 To develop this unique blend, it is necessary to understand what your strong point is.
 In marketing, there are many areas where one can shine, from being knowledgeable of the audience to being a writing expert content to lure in the audience.

 The resume should hinge on what the company is looking for but also talk about the unique aspects you can offer them.
 At times, even for the same position and job descriptions, the bigger and smaller firms might employ totally different strategies.

 3. Add Relevant Numbers

 Long descriptions of your achievements are not that pleasing when it comes to making a killer resume.
 But what might strike the chord is a simple statistic that represents the product of your marketing skills.
 For a marketing job, in particular, one can talk about a variety of stats such as the growth in site traffic due to your marketing efforts including SEO or other campaigns, improvements on landing page optimization, increase in the number of subscribers, and so on.
 These will raise the interest of the reader at first.

 4. Create a Striking Format

 Before reading, anyone sees the format of the CV.
 It might also be the one thing that the hiring manager will notice primarily while skipping through dozens or even hundreds of other resumes.

 Even if your experience is not significant, the design of your resume will at least make sure that the application is read.
-There are many templates available online to choose from.
+There are many resume samples and templates available online to choose from.
 You can also edit them, change colors and fonts to emphasize different parts.